 The Pozen Center grants awards of up to $5,000 to University of Chicago doctoral students in any year of their program.
 Students may apply for pre-dissertation research support that will be critical when writing applications for external dissertation research fellowships, as well as for dissertation research when external or other internal funds are not sufficient.
 Priority will be given to first-time applicants.

 Funds can be used to support travel or other expenses related to research projects such as books, software, copying, temporary lodging, and recording devices or cameras.
 Funds will be available in late June of the application year, and projects should be completed within one year.
 Awardees submit narrative and budget reports upon completion of the project.

-Jasmine Benjamin, Political Science
+David Knight, Political Science

-Ann Heffernan, Political Science
+Agatha Slupek, Political Science

 Applications include a statement of purpose, budget, CV, and letter of support from your major faculty advisor.
 A faculty committee of Pozen Center faculty board members reviews all applications.

 >>> Applications for 2020 will be available December 2, 2019.
 Applications are due Monday, March 30, 2020 at 11:59pm CST.

 Letters of support from your major faculty advisor must be uploaded directly by the recommender or sent via dossier service (such as Interfolio) to Ashley Pierce (email@example.com).

 Questions may be directed to Susan Gzesh, Pozen Center Executive Director, by email or during walk-in office hours on Tuesdays from 3:00 - 5:00pm at the Pozen Center.